WillEStokes/syringe_pump-mbed/README.md

 ### Message Receiver Function
 Messages are received in a continuous loop, waiting for a header and then processing the relevant command through the handler functions.
 Only the STOP_PUMP and GET_STATUS commands can interrupt an ongoing pump action.
 Unsupported messages are returned with an error.

-## Getting Started
-To use this repository:

-Clone the repository to your machine.
-1. Open the project using Visual Studio Code.
-2. Ensure you have the necessary extensions and tools for working with K64F board.
-3. Compile and deploy to the K64F board.
-## Contribution
-Contributions are welcome!
-If you encounter any issues or have features in mind, feel free to open an issue or a pull request.